What is the New Zealand Cycle Trail?

 For easier trails, hybrid, uprights and children’s bikes are sufficient.
 However, the majority of the Great Rides will be best enjoyed on a standard mountain bike with front suspension and knobbly tyres.
 For intermediate rides and above, a full-suspension mountain bike will be safer and more comfortable.
 You’ll find specific bike recommendations in the Need to Know section of each trail description.

 What about e-bikes?

-E-bikes are welcome on most trails.
-However, In accordance with New Zealand Cycle Trail policy, e-bikes are not permitted on trails graded 4 and above.
-Due to the length and remoteness of some sections of trail it is essential that e-bike riders have sufficient battery power for the distance and are fit enough to finish if there’s a technical hitch.
+E-bikes are welcome on most trails, with details given on each ride page.
+However, due to the length and remoteness of some sections of trail it is essential that e-bike riders have sufficient battery power for the distance and are fit enough to finish if there’s a technical hitch.
 Note also that on some trails you may need to lift or carry your bike over obstacles.
 Regardless of the trail, responsibility for e-bike use remains with individual riders.

 What do I need to take?

 What you pack and the clothing you wear will vary greatly according to your ride’s length, grade and remoteness.
 Local bike hire shops and tour operators can provide advice for your specific adventure, but you may also find our What to pack list useful.

 Are the trails open all year round?